 She served on the AVMA’s Council on Communication, recently completed a term on the Student Relations Committee for the American Association of Equine Practitioners and is currently on the AAEP’s Leadership Development Committee as well as being a member of the AAEP’s Student Programs Task Force.
 Currently, Dr. Charles is an Assistant Professor at Western University of Health Sciences where her emphasis is radiology and leadership training.

 Dr. Karen Cornell is a Diplomate of the American College of Veterinary Surgery and has served as member of the Board of Regents for the same organization.
 She is a full professor at the University of Georgia, where she is currently the Assistant Department Head in the Department of Small Animal Medicine and Surgery.
 She is a two-time recipient of the Carl Norden-Pfizer Distinguished Teaching Award and in 2011 she was named a Josiah Meigs Distinguished Teaching Professor, the highest award for teaching at UGA.
 Karen became involved with communication training in 2003 when she was a participant in the first Bayer Communication Project train-the-trainer program for veterinary faculty.
 She has served as a trainer for each of the annual veterinary faculty courses offered by the Institute for Healthcare Communication since.
 She serves on the Board of Directors for the Veterinary Leadership Institute where she is heavily involved with leadership curriculum development.
 Karen's previous private practice career and current engagement teaching veterinary students, afford her a unique appreciation for the importance of communication in veterinary practice, and for the necessity of providing practical training to all veterinary professionals.

 A special thank you to Zoetis for their continued support of VLC and their commitment to the veterinary profession.

-2015 American Veterinary Medical Association
+2016 American Veterinary Medical Association